XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/ammwithdraw.md

 ### AMM Deletion

 If the transaction withdraws the last of the AMM's assets, it automatically tries to delete the AMM along with all associated trust lines.
 However, there is a limit to how many empty trust lines can be removed in one transaction.
-If too many empty trust lines exist, the AMM remains in the ledger in an empty state; it can be deleted with further [AMMDelete transactions][], or it can be refilled with a special "empty AMM" two-asset [AMMDeposit transaction][].
+If too many empty trust lines exist, the AMM remains in the ledger in an empty state; it can be deleted with further [AMMDelete transactions](ammdelete.md), or it can be refilled with a special "empty AMM" two-asset [AMMDeposit transaction](ammdeposit.md).
 While an AMM is empty, no other operations on it are valid.

 ### AMMWithdraw Flags

-Transactions of the AMMWithdraw type support additional values in the [`Flags` field](transaction-common-fields.html#flags-field), as follows:
+Transactions of the AMMWithdraw type support additional values in the [`Flags` field](../common-fields.md#flags-field), as follows:

 | Flag Name               | Hex Value    | Decimal Value | Description           |
 |:------------------------|:-------------|:--------------|:----------------------|